salsita/jenkins-docker-skeleton/README.md

 These are the basic ideas that are behind the whole thing.

 * The project repository contains a Dockerfile, which defines the image that is supposed to be used for testing and potentially running the project.
 If all the projects share the same base, it's good to create a base image and then just inherit it in the Dockerfile.
 It's not that important, though, because since the partial results during the image build are cached on the machine locally, then even if your Dockerfile incorporates many steps, they will be executed once per physical machine and then the cache will be used.
 It will just take a bit more disk space.
-* The project repository may contain `install` script that is run once before the application is started.
+* The project repository may contain `setup` script that is run once before the application is started.
 So if there is anything that cannot be done in the Dockerfile, this is the place where to finish the installation.
 This step should take care of any initialization that requires the actual project sources, because those are not available when the image is being built.
-Well, they could be available, if you give us an example where it is necessary :-)
+Well, they could be available, if you give us an example where it is necessary :-) So, to put it simply, setup is there instead of a Chef cookbook or so.
+We don't need any complex setup, so this is enough.
 * The project uses [Supervisord](http://supervisord.org/) to manage all the processes that are necessary.
-This is necessary because we need a single process that can be started by Docker.
-And even if the app is not being stared by Docker, we need a common interface to be able to start it.
+This is required by Docker.
+There must be a single process that can be started and monitored by Docker.
+And even if the app is not being stared by Docker, it is handy to have a common interface to be able to start it.
 * The project repository contains `test` script that runs all the unit tests.
 There might be multiple scripts to execute different kinds of tests, but for now let's just count with a single script.

+Now those are just the core ideas, we are still yet to put them into practice, but it is pretty clear what can be achieved by using this framework - an environment that is quick to boot up and destroy so that it can all happen from within a Jenkins job, from the beginning until the end.

 ## Example